alinaqi/reachgenie/docs/email_campaigns.md

 3. System processes the campaign in the background
 4. For each lead:
    - System generates company insights using Perplexity API
+   - System retrieves product information, including enriched data when available
-   - System generates personalized email content using OpenAI
+   - System generates personalized email content using OpenAI, leveraging product enrichment
    - System sends the email using the SMTP client
    - System logs the email in the database
 5. System tracks email opens and replies